lai-joyce/burger/README.md

 # burger

+Deployed app using JawsDB on Heroku: https://aqueous-journey-47137.herokuapp.com/index

-Full-stack application that lets you add new burgers to be eaten.
+Full-stack node.js application that lets you add new burgers to be eaten.
 Every burger is stored in a MySQL database and its "eaten" value is updated in the database when the "Devour" button is clicked.
 The burger will move from the left to the right side in the UI.

 ## Details

+Handlebars.
+Express.
+MySql.
-Uses bootstrap framework so this app is mobile-responsive as well.
+Uses bootstrap framework so this app is mobile-responsive.

 ## Screenshots